Mohammad0104/Machine_Learning_Final_Project/README.md

-Final Project - Machine Learning Theory and Applications (2023)

-    Wine Quality Prediction Using Machine Learning:
+## Project Overview

+This project explores the application of machine learning theories and techniques to predict the quality of white wines based on their physicochemical attributes.
+Using a dataset featuring a variety of wine characteristics such as alcohol level, pH level, citric acid, and more, the primary objective was to employ a regression model to forecast the wine's quality—a continuous numerical value.

+### Core Competencies Demonstrated

+- **Data Analysis and Preprocessing:** Analyzed and preprocessed a complex dataset to identify key features that influence wine quality, preparing the data for effective machine learning model training.
+- **Machine Learning Modeling:** Developed a sophisticated regression model incorporating multiple linear layers, batch normalization, and a residual layer to predict wine quality based on its attributes.
+- **Model Optimization and Validation:** Applied batch normalization to standardize inputs to each layer, reducing internal covariate shifts and enhancing model reliability and performance during training.

+### Technologies Leveraged

+- **Machine Learning Libraries:** Utilized advanced machine learning frameworks to build and train the regression model, achieving significant predictive accuracy.
+- **Data Handling:** Managed and manipulated large datasets using robust data processing techniques to ensure data integrity and relevance for model training.

+### Project Goals

-        Conducted a comprehensive machine learning project to predict the quality of white wine based on physicochemical characteristics.
+- To demonstrate the capability to design and implement a machine learning model that can accurately predict outcomes based on regression analysis.

-    Dataset Analysis:
-        Analyzed a dataset with 12 attributes, including alcohol level, pH level, and citric acid, to identify features influencing wine quality.

-    Model Development:
-        Designed and implemented a multi-layer neural network model comprising 3 linear layers, 2 batch normalization layers, and 1 residual layer, optimizing for prediction accuracy.

-    Training and Optimization:
-        Trained the model using 100 batches over 25 epochs, achieving a peak training accuracy of 77%.

-    Model Testing:
+- To showcase the practical application of theoretical machine learning concepts in solving real-world problems by predicting the quality of wine.

+### Achievements

-        Evaluated the model's performance, achieving a test accuracy of 72%, and assessed its reliability in predicting continuous numerical values of wine quality.
+- Achieved a peak training accuracy of 77% and a test accuracy of 72%, underscoring the effectiveness of the model in predicting wine quality based on its physicochemical properties.

-    Problem Definition:
-        Addressed the regression problem of forecasting wine quality, utilizing input features related to the physicochemical properties of the wine.

-    Collaboration and Presentation:
-        Collaborated with a team member to present findings and model performance in a structured final presentation.

-    Reference Utilization:
-        Utilized the White Wine dataset from Kaggle as the foundation for the project, adhering to best practices in dataset selection and model development.